Strategy

 +

-Three options remain.
-First: try this site's second-wave direct sale at floating market price (€700–€1,400+) while supply lasts — we list pieces we collected beyond our option-contract commitments.
-Second: continue checking Swatch boutiques in the days following May 16th, though the most desirable colorways typically exhaust on day one.
-Third: wait 30–60 days for aftermarket prices on Chrono24 and eBay to compress as initial flippers sell — most colorways drift toward a 1.5–2× retail floor within a couple of months, much closer to the option-locked total than the first-week panic premium of 3–4× retail.
+Two options remain.
+First: continue checking Swatch boutiques in the days following May 16th, though the most desirable colorways typically exhaust on day one.
+Second: wait 30–60 days for aftermarket prices on Chrono24 and eBay to compress as initial flippers sell — most colorways drift toward a 1.5–2× retail floor within a couple of months, much closer to retail than the first-week panic premium of 3–4×.
+Joining our sourcing waitlist before the drop is the way to avoid the scramble entirely: we source the piece and confirm a market-based resale price before you commit.

 Best release-day strategy